orkes-io/docs/docs/reference-docs/dynamic-fork-task.md

 }
 ```

-Dissecting into this example above, let's look at the three things that are needed to configured for
+Dissecting this example above, let's look at the three things that are needed to configure for
 the `FORK_JOIN_DYNAMIC` task

 `dynamicForkTasksParam` This is a JSON array of task or sub-workflow objects that specifies the list of tasks or